 - They are less visible than conventional orthodontic bracket systems.

-- Since they come without ligatures or rubber bands, there is less chance of trapping food particles in them.
-That can make the teeth cleaning process easier and reduce the chances of oral infection in some conditions.
-Still, braces can increase the chances of dental cavities in children.
+- Since they come without ligatures or rubber bands, there is less chance of trapping food particles.
+This can make the teeth cleaning process easier and reduce the chances of oral infection in some conditions.
+That being said, braces can increase the chances of dental cavities in children.

 - In some cases, the use of self-ligating braces can be less painful as the mechanism allows the use of lighter archwires .